 Composed of a chain of some sixty islands generally referred to as the Ryukyu Islands (琉球諸島 Ryūkyū-shotō), Okinawa is located south of Kyūshū and surrounded by the East China Sea and the Pacific Ocean.
 The islands are generally subdivided into the Okinawa, Miyako, Yaeyama, and Senkaku groups.
-Okinawa, the main island of the Okinawa group, is by far the largest both in terms of size and population, and is the prefecture’s economic, administrative, and cultural center.
-With the exception of the northern portion of the main island, most of the terrain is fairly level.
+Okinawa, the main island of the Okinawa group, is by far the largest both regarding size and population and is the prefecture’s economic, administrative, and cultural centre.
+Except for the northern portion of the main island, most of the terrain is relatively level.
 The climate is subtropical, with abundant rainfall; typhoons are frequent.

 - 1,441,155 (June 2017)

 - Population density: 632 inhabitants per square kilometre (June 2017)

 While the people of Okinawa are the same ethnic strain as those of mainland Japan, they have developed outside the framework of the Japanese state for much of their history.
 Pottery and human remains indicate that the islands may have been inhabited from up to one million years ago.
 By the twelfth century, numerous small local rulers known as anji or aji had emerged, but their domains were gradually consolidated by conquest.
 In the fifteenth century, the Ryūkyūs developed into a unified kingdom, whose ruler paid tribute to the Chinese emperor.
 The kingdom traded with Southeast Asia, Korea, China and Japan, absorbing cultural influences from all these sources.
 However, the islands seem to have maintained a measure of independence by distance, and when Toyotomi Hideyoshi ordered the kingdom to support his ill-fated campaign in Korea in 1592, his request was ignored.